 There are several ways that you can separate oil and water.
 All of them involve taking advantage of the different chemical and physical properties of oil and water.
 Some of these include:

 - Gravity separation: The simplest method involves simply letting the liquids settle naturally.
 Oils are lighter than water and will gravitate to the top of the column, where they can be skimmed off.
 (You’ll observe similar separation if you shake vegetable oil and water together and then let it sit for a while.)
 However, some of the vaporized oil will become emulsified in the water during compression and cannot be separated by gravity alone.
-For this reason, gravity separation is not considered sufficient to meet the PPM requirements for disposal of compressed air condensate.
+For this reason, gravity separation is not considered sufficient to meet the PPM requirements for the disposal of compressed air condensate.

 - Chemical absorption: This method uses a chemical media that attracts and bonds with oil and repels water.
 Oils react chemically with the media, trapping them within the filter.